FirelyTeam/firely-docs/vonk/deployment/docker_win.rst

 Linux Containers
 ----------------

-Vonk Docker containers are *Linux* Containers, not Windows Containers.
+Firely Server Docker containers are *Linux* Containers, not Windows Containers.
 So make sure Docker for Windows is using Linux Containers.
 See the documentation on `Docker switching Container type`_ if needed.

 Check
 -----